-2.1.18 Pile Sizes and Types
+2.1.19 Pile Sizes and Types

 Minimum pile sizes and acceptable pile types are listed below.
 No other pile types are permitted.
 Where the geotechnical report indicates corrosion is a concern, use the entire perimeter of the steel section in contact with soil/water when determining sacrificial thicknesses for the design life of the member.
+The sacrificial thickness shall be removed from the pile section properties when determining capacity for all limit states, including seismic.

 PILE TYPE MINIMUM SIZE

 Steel H-Piles HP12x53

-Steel Pipe Piles 12" Diam. (min. wall thickness equal to 1⁄2")
+Steel Pipe Piles 16" Diam. (min. wall thickness

-Solid Prestressed Concrete Piles 18" Square
+Solid Prestressed Concrete Piles equal to 1⁄2") 18" Square

 Prestressed Concrete Pile Points W8x58

-2.1.19 Steel Pipe Pile Connection Details
+2.1.20 Steel Pipe Pile Connection Details